DABAKER165/zequencer_ncov19/README.md

-# Zequencer Update for SARS2-COVID-19
+# Zequencer
 - Zequencer is a variant calling pipeline that has been optimized for Illumina's MiSeq generated reads
 - It assumes:
     - The reads are that high quality, high accuracy as expected with a properly calibrated MiSeq platform.
-    - Input files are in the fastq.gz format
+    - Input files are in the -R1.fastq.gz / -R2.fastq.gz format, 2 separate fastq.gz files.
-    - Input files use the were generated with the artic ncov-2019 v3 primers.
-    - more information is located at https://artic.network/ncov-2019
+    - A single sequence reference fasta file for the reference sequence.
+    - A header-less, tab-delimited bed file with:
+      - (at least) Sequence_Name,	START_POSITION, END_POSITION, PRIMER_NAME, PRIMER_GROUP
+        - The primer name is underscore delimited:
+          - NAME_PRIMER-GROUP-NUMBER_LEFT-OR-RIGHT_ALT
+          - Some primer kits have alternate primers that pair.
+          - eg. SARS-CoV-2_4_LEFT SARS-CoV-2_4_RIGHT, SARS-CoV-2_5_RIGHT_alt2
+        - PRIME_GROUP is a primers that do not overlap, there is often two groups.
     - File names are of the naming format SAMPLE_NAME-R1.fastq.gz and SAMPLE_NAME-R2.fastq.gz
         - Where R1 is the has one set of reads, and R2 has the matching reverse paired reads.
     - headers are in the miseq nomenclature:
         - example @M01472:366:000000000-JDJFD:1:1101:14487:2478 2:N:0:15 matches to:
         @M01472:366:000000000-JDJFD:1:1101:14487:2478 1:N:0:15

-- Additional Files needed for each run:
-     - bed file that gives the start and end location of each primer agains the reference sequence
-     - reference sequence fasta of the full genome (reference genome fasta that the bed file mapped)
-     - snpEff configuration files that was build with snpEff build
+# Update for version 2
+- Version 2 uses snakemake to manage the multithreaading.
+- It can also skip steps that already has the output files' existing (such as pulling the configuration files from NCBI)
+- The major difference is it must be configured with a json configuration file.
+- The config file allows setting arguments on a per rule basis, in case a argument needs to be set differently in a different step of the pipeline.
+- Additionally, any valid argument can be set in the bioinformatic tools
+    - Priority is as follows:
+        1. Argument settings in the config file that is declared in the snakemake command line call
+        2. Argument settings in the default config file (.src/variant_calling_rules.json)
+        3. Argument settings defaults of the bioinformatic tool

  ## Considerations for using this version of Zequencer
 - Zequencer has been modified over the years.